olenbetong/react-data-object-connect/README.md

 - useFetchData(dataObject, filter) - Returns data matching the filter
 - useFetchRecord(dataObject, filter) - Use if the filter is expected to only return a single row.
 If multiple rows are returned from the server, only the first record will be returned to the component.

+One hook is also available for procedures.

+- useProcedure(procedure, parameters) - Returns an object containing `data`, `isExecuting` and `error` properties.
+Executes whenever the procedure or parameters arguments change.

 ### Examples

 #### Getting all state from the data object